MTCam/OKLib/README.md

 # OKLib
-Library of simple computational kernels used in PlasCom2
+This is a stand-alone library of simple computational kernels used in PlasCom2.